emtee40/adebar-wiki/DeviceInfo-explained.md

 when the last backup was started (a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_timestamp "Wikipedia: Unix timestamp") or `0` if no backup had been taken yet), and if anything was ever backed up from the device at all.
+Further a summary on the backup queues will be shown: how many requests from participants (key/value backup) are pending, and how many apps are waiting to be backed up (full backup queue).

 That is followed by a list of „Backup Participants“.
 A participant is an app that itself can request a backup to be initiated.